cds-snc/simplify-privacy-statements-V2/README.md

 ## Templates

 - Templates currenty use Pug (formerly Jade).
 You can use whatever you like for a [template-engine](https://expressjs.com/en/resources/template-engines.html).
 There's even a server rendered [React](https://github.com/reactjs/express-react-views
 ) engine.
-That said, it's (BYOTAHF) -> bring your own layouts and helper files.
+That said, it's bring your own layouts and helper files.

 ## Goals
 - Accessible out of the box